BrownAppliedCryptography/devenv/docker/README.md

 running container.)
 You can execute any Linux commands you want.
 To escape from the container, type Control-D or run the `exit` command.

-The script assumes your Docker container is named `cs1515:latest`.
+The script assumes your Docker container is named `cs1515:latest` or `cs1515:arm64`.

 ### Running CS 1515 Docker by hand